sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

   1.  [[http://buzzard.ups.edu/mathbook/freebsd-docbook.css|FreeBSD documentation CSS]]
   1.  [[http://buzzard.ups.edu/mathbook/mathbook.css|MathBook CSS]]

 Easiest: it would be nice if you could view the source file (calculus-article.xml) by opening it in a web browser with the stylesheet (article-html.xsl) in the same directory.
 This did work on some browsers, and not on others.
-I've added enough nontrivial features now that this is not working.
+I've added enough nontrivial features now that this is not working in Firefox.

 Easy: use the following command to create XHTML output and view in your browser by opening the output file.
 You might just want to view the  [[http://buzzard.ups.edu/mathbook/calculus-article.html|XHTML Output]].  !MathJax does the math, Sage Cell Server does the code, knowls do the citations.